 "Vision does not appear to be significantly affected in dogs diagnosed with lenticular sclerosis."

 Lenticular sclerosis typically occurs bilaterally (in both eyes) and symmetrically in dogs.
-Clinically, nuclear sclerosis appears as an evenly gray, rounded opacity in the center of the lens, and is most easily observed when the pupil is dilated.
+Lenticular sclerosis appears as an evenly gray, rounded opacity (cloudiness) in the center of the lens, and is most easily observed when the pupil is dilated.
 The opacity is often more dramatic when viewed from the side rather than from the front.
-When the eye is examined with an opthalmoscope, the retina and fundus (back of the eye) can still be seen through the sclerotic lens.
+When the eye is examined with an ophthalmoscope, the retina and fundus (back of the eye) can still be seen through the sclerotic lens.

 What causes lenticular sclerosis?

 While the exact mechanism is poorly understood, it appears that the lens gradually becomes harder with age.
 Lens fibers are produced throughout life, but the lens does not become bigger.
-It is believed that, as the central lens is compressed by new fibers deposited on the outer "rings" of the lens, the compression leads to hardening and lens opacification.
+It is believed that, as the central lens is compressed by new fibers deposited on the outer rings of the lens, the compression leads to hardening and lens becomes opaque.

 Will my dog get cataracts?

-Many dogs do develop senile cataracts after having lenticular sclerosis.
+Many dogs do develop age-related cataracts after having lenticular sclerosis.
 While the two seem related, there does not appear to be a causal relationship.
 This means that not all pets with lenticular sclerosis will develop cataracts.
 Senile cataracts form when the aging lens fibers degenerate.
-It is important to note that senile cataracts develop in many older pets so the chances of your pet developing lenticular sclerosis and/or a cataract is high.
+It is important to note that senile cataracts develop in many older pets, so the chances that your dog will develop lenticular sclerosis and/or a cataract is high.

 How is lenticular sclerosis treated?